-- Network Monitoring – A reliable web host also conducts regular checks on the internal network and must be able to alert you in cases they’ve spotted intrusions and unusual activity.
+- Network Monitoring – A reliable web host also conducts regular checks on the internal network and must be able to alert you in case they’ve spotted intrusions and unusual activity.

 - DDoS Prevention – Distributed Denial of Service (DDoS) are attacks that occur when a considerable amount of traffic is sent to your domain.
 This tactic makes your website useless to visitors and can make you lose money on revenue.
 Your provider should be able to put up sturdy firewalls and other measures to prevent this attack from happening.

 - Virus and Malware Removal – Potential web hosts must be able to give you their process of scanning viruses and malware as well as how they remove them.

 - High Availability – An excellent service provider can keep your site running 24 hours a day, seven days a week.
 This feature includes having backup hardware in place in case the main one malfunctions and multiple servers to balance the load.

 - User Permissions – The web host should allow you to create different levels of permissions for various users.
 Not all of your employees need to know what goes on at the host level or gain access to all files.

 3. Make Use of SSL Certificates

 Secure Sockets Layer (SSL) certificates are data files that digitally attach a cryptographic key to a website’s details.
 Once these are installed on a web server, it sets off the padlock and HTTPS protocol and enables protected connections from the server to your customer’s browser.
 It guards data transfers and logins on your site to alleviate your worries over cybersecurity threats.